Aurora, Ontario: Cherry

 Cherry is a residential area found at the western end of Ridge Road located northwest of Bloomington Road and Yonge Street.

-Downtown
+Aurora Village

 The town main strip is located on Yonge Street at Wellington Street began as Machell's Corners and Whitchurch as post office name.

 Hills of St. Andrew

 A residential area around Bathurst Street and St. John Sideroad developed in the 1980s and alongside St. Andrew's College.

 Petchville

 A former community centred along Wellington Street and Leslie Street.
 Settled by Jonathan Petch in 1818 on clergy reserve and was not acquired by Petch as their farm until 1840.
 The growth was shifted to neighbouring Wesley Corner at the eastside of Petch's farm at Woodbine Avenue.
 The current community's southside remains less developed when compared to the north which is now a residential subdivision of Aurora North.
-The community hosts a retail complex (Smart Centre Aurora North), Stornach Aurora Recreational Complex and Magna Golf Course.
+The community hosts a retail complex (Smart Centre Aurora North), Stronach Aurora Recreational Complex and Magna Golf Course.